Strengthening individual and collective action

 According to Stockholm University's Stockholm Resilience Centre, "Planetary Boundaries are the safe limits for human pressure on the nine critical processes which together maintain a stable and resilient Earth.
 Crossing boundaries increases the risk of generating large-scale abrupt or irreversible environmental changes."

-A 2023 assessment by the centre concluded that the following six of nine boundaries have already been transgressed: climate change; freshwater change; land system change; biosphere integrity (biodiversity); novel entities (such as microplastics and other pollutants); and biogeochemical flows (disruption of the flow key elements that sustain life, such as nitrogen and phoshorus).
-We are also close to breaking through the ocean acidification boundary, which risks seeing global marine ecosystem collapse.
+A 2023 assessment by the centre concluded that the following six of nine boundaries have already been transgressed: climate change; freshwater change; land system change; biosphere integrity (biodiversity); novel entities (such as microplastics and other pollutants); and biogeochemical flows (disruption of the flow key elements that sustain life, such as nitrogen and phosphorus).
+We broke through the ocean acidification boundary in 2025, which risks imminent global marine ecosystem collapse.
 See more information about the planetary boundaries here.

 Ecological Overshoot is when humanity takes more ecological resources from the planet than it can regenerate.
 If everyone lived like we do in New Zealand, we would require three planets worth of resources each year.
 We cannot keep up this rate of resource depletion and environmental damage without causing ecological collapse.